OtterGH/M24-MPG-421-XiODevices/README.md

 		3. Cntl + A >> delete/backspace
 		4. Paste
 		5. Change “public partial class...” to ”public class...”
-  		6. Move Usings out of namespace
+  		6. Move Usings out of namespace and Save
-    		7. Save